golemfactory/golem-docs/docs/Ncreators/javascript/examples/tasks.md

 })();
 ```

-The requestor script runs once a single task defined by a task function:
-`ctx.run("node -v")`.
-Result of the command is available as stdout of the result object returned from the `ctx.run()`:
+The requestor script runs a single task defined by a task function: `ctx.run("node -v")`.
+The output of the command is available through stdout of the result object returned from the `ctx.run()` function:

-Here you can see the script logs:
+Below, you can see the script logs:"

 ![Single run](/assets/run_log.png "Requestor script output logs")

-In the logs you can see requestor works in goerli network (this is a test network).
+In the logs, we can see that the requestor uses the Goerli network for payments (a test network).
 The task was executed once on a single provider.

-In the table we see summary and the costs (we paid here in test GLM) and the the result of the command: version of the node in the image.
+In the table, we see a summary of the costs (paid here in test GLM), along with the result of the command which output the version of the node in the image deployed on the provider."